RomanLut/Multiwii-ESP32-port/README.md

 - changed maghold mode: yaw stick controls target direction
 - adjusted default PIDs
 - control and MSP communication with HX_ESPNOW_RC library https://github.com/RomanLut/hx_espnow_rc
+- disabled GPS code

+# No GPS modes?

+Originaly I had a plan to implement Poshold, RTH and Waypoint navigation.
+Mahowii has code for that.
+But due to various reasong I decided to abandon this functionality:
+- quadcopter does not have enough power to fight the wind
+- I do not have enought outdoor time in calm weather for PID adjustments and testing
+- GPS sensor is additional weight
+- I little bit tired to fix and enchance old code :( It is better to try Ardupilot ESP32 port https://github.com/sh83/ardupilot/tree/esp32/libraries/AP_HAL_ESP32

+So I disabled GPS modes currently.

 TODO: details